Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_4_arithmetic.rst

 ..
 Note::

-    1. All the arithmetic operation function such as **Add,Sub,Mul,Div...**, as well as linear algebra functions all start with capital characters.
-While in pytorch, they are all lower-case.
+    1. All the arithmetic operation functions such as **Add,Sub,Mul,Div...**, as well as the linear algebra functions all start with capital characters.
+Beware, since they all start with lower-case characters in pytorch.
-    2. All the arithmetic operations with a underscore (such as **Add_, Sub_, Mul_, Div_**)are the inplace version that modify the current instance.
+    2. All the arithmetic operations with an underscore (such as **Add_, Sub_, Mul_, Div_**) are inplace versions that modify the current instance.

 ..
 Hint::

-    1. ComplexDouble/ComplexFloat/Double/Float, these 4 types internally calls BLAS/cuBLAS/MKL ?axpy when the inputs are in the same types.
+    1. If the input is of type ComplexDouble/ComplexFloat/Double/Float and both inputs are of the same type, the arithmetic operations internally call BLAS/cuBLAS/MKL ?axpy.
-    2. Arithmetic between other types (Including different types) are accelerated with OpenMP on CPU.
-For GPU, custom kernels are used to perform operation.
+    2. Arithmetic operations between other types (including different types) are accelerated with OpenMP on the CPU.
+On a GPU, custom kernels are used to perform the operations.

 .. toctree::